awsdocs/amazon-kendra-developer-guide/doc_source/API_BatchDeleteDocument.md

 # BatchDeleteDocument<a name="API_BatchDeleteDocument"></a>

 Removes one or more documents from an index\.
-The documents must have been added with the [BatchPutDocument](API_BatchPutDocument.md) operation\.
+The documents must have been added with the `BatchPutDocument` operation\.

 The documents are deleted asynchronously\.
 You can see the progress of the deletion by using AWS CloudWatch\.
-Any error messages releated to the processing of the batch are sent to you CloudWatch log\.
+Any error messages related to the processing of the batch are sent to you CloudWatch log\.

 ## Request Syntax<a name="API_BatchDeleteDocument_RequestSyntax"></a>